All Episodes

 Is it not for the exchange of ideas?

-They don't want to hear it, so these people have to shut up.
+So these people have to shut up.

-The college republicans have to shut up.
+The college Republicans have to shut up.

 The man described as an international graduate student, quote unquote, was depressed about his grades, according to police.